Adamouze/Loan_Process_Microservices/README.md

 All microservice port are defined in the `.env` file, and you can modify them as needed.
 The Camunda BPMN ports are explained in the official documentation highlighted above.

-Make sure Docker and Docker Compose V2 is installed and running on your system before executing the script.
+**Make sure Docker and Docker Compose V2 are installed and running on your system before executing the script.**

 ---